2014 J. Lohr Estates Los Osos Merlot

 Showing the most fruit upon release, with the potential to improve over the next five years.5 Years

 Traditionally, we harvest our estate-grown Merlot grapes across a range of sugar ripeness.
 The early picks usually capture the classic varietal definition of Merlot, while the fruit harvested later adds depth and intensity to the wine.
 Clone and rootstock combinations, along with variations in soil, add complexity to our Los Osos Merlot, as does the introduction of Italian clones.
-We grow our Merlot grapes in Nacimiento-Los Osos, Arbuckle-San Ysidro, and Arbuckle-Positas complex soils in our vineyards in Paso Robles, where these well-drained but relatively poor soils have chalky or gravelly components.
+We grow our Merlot grapes in the moderately cool El Pomar district of Paso Robles which is generally acknowledged to be an ideal area for this variety.
+Planted on Nacimiento-Los Osos, Arbuckle-San Ysidro, and Arbuckle-Positas complex soils, these well-drained but relatively poor soils limit vine vigor and support wine quality.